 Mending: An Ancient Craft for Modern Times

-By RUTH TERRY
+Written by RUTH TERRY

 Throughout history and across cultures, people have been mending textiles to extend their beauty, wearability, and utility, for both practical and sentimental reasons.
 Enslaved Africans incorporated slaveholders’ cast-off fabrics and notions into their garments to display social status.
-Japanese peasants used boro, a kind of densely layered patchwork, to make garments warmer and last longer—sometimes for generations.
-Mending was also part of social life for Caribbean women, who participated in Dorcas Societies — charitable sewing circles that emerged in the time of another pandemic, cholera.
-These societies, outgrowths of Victorian-era philanthropy, eventually existed all over the world.While mending skills are no longer passed down as routinely as they once were, with myriad books, YouTube videos, and virtual craft workshops available, almost anyone can learn to reattach a button or repair a hem.
-Over the last two decades, however, our relationship with clothing, especially in the U.S., has changed dramatically.
-Whether we will actually mend the garments we buy directly correlates to how much we value them — and in the fast-fashion era, that typically isn’t a lot.
-An industrialized global supply chain, new technologies, and the popularity of performance fabrics also present challenges to making mending a widespread habit.
+Japanese villagers used boro, a kind of densely layered patchwork, to make garments warmer and last longer—sometimes for generations.
+Mending was also part of social life for Caribbean women, who often participated in Dorcas Societies, charitable sewing circles that emerged in the time of a previous pandemic: cholera.
+These societies, outgrowths of Victorian-era philanthropy, eventually existed all over the world.
+In my own home, “Mending Night”—a messy, creative exercise during which we’d embellish existing garments, sew up torn seams, reattach buttons, and drink tea—was a weekly occurrence.

 “We can use cloth and making to ask questions, to query through art, craft, and activism,” explains Rose Sinclair, design education lecturer at Goldsmiths, University of London.
 “But we also need to review what it means to value cloth.
-What it means to value it politically, to understand its place as a global product, how it can be used to raise debate, how it is used a political construct.”
+What it means to value it politically, to understand its place as a global product, how it can be used to raise debate, how it is used as a political construct.”

 The U.S. alone generates nearly 17 million tons of municipal textile waste annually, nearly 10 times what it was in 1960.
 “I don’t know if we’re at the apex or not,” says Greer, of fast-fashion production.
 “It always feels like we’re at the apex and then it gets worse.”